NETWAYS/foreman-training/plugins/08_openscap.md

  * Install the Foreman and Smart Proxy Plugin OpenSCAP
  * Make the Puppet Module "foreman_scap_client" or the Ansible Role "theforeman.foreman_scap_client" available
  * Parameterize the Puppet Module / Ansible Role
- * Create a Hostgroup
+ * Create a host group
- * Create a Policy for CentOS and assign it to a Hostgroup
+ * Create a Policy for CentOS and assign it to a host group
- * Assign the Hostgroup to the host
+ * Assign the host group to the host
  * Create an Activation key

 ~~~SECTION:handouts~~~